 \subsection{Fractional smearing}

 When simulating reco-level events $x$ from the parton level $z_p$, all 4-momenta are smeared out by parton shower and detector effects.
 A unit-weight event at the parton level turns into a unit-weight event at the reco-level.
-To estimate the changing phase space densities in sparsely populated regions more efficiently, we can describe the smearing using a set of weighted events, given that the network training can trivially be extended to weighted events~\cite{Backes:2020vka}.
+To estimate the changing phase-space densities in sparsely populated regions more efficiently, we can describe the smearing using a set of weighted events, given that the network training can trivially be extended to this case~\cite{Backes:2020vka}.

 To this end, we pass some events through the simulation chain multiple times, for instance events with large parton-level likelihood ratio or with large parton-level derivatives.
 These events contribute to the loss function with a reduced weight, to ensure that the event sample still follows the distribution $p(x|z_p)p(z_p|\theta)$.